CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- member : Pointer object that references the resource to add as a member.
+- member: Pointer object that references the resource to add as a member.

 ```typescript
 addMember( memberURI:string ):Promise<Carbon.HTTP.Response.Class>